Market research. Validation. Sales pages. Pricing. Content creation. Beta testers. Bonuses.

 Well, think of it this way: if it weren't for that affiliate, you wouldn't have made that sale in the first place!

 One of the main reasons affiliate marketing works so well is that it increases your visibility and helps you reach new audiences - audiences who may never have heard of you otherwise.

 If your affiliates are helping you reach those new people and make those new sales, they deserve a nice chunk of change as a 'thank you'!

-Now, commission rates really depend on the type of product, and we'll get onto this in more detail in a moment, but it's really important to know this: generally speaking, the higher the commission, the more effort affiliates will make to promote your product.
+Now, commission rates really depend on the type of product but it's really important to know this: generally speaking, the higher the commission, the more effort affiliates will make to promote your product.

 Don't leave yourself empty handed but don't expect affiliates to go head over heels for 10% commission on a high-ticket item.
 What's in it for them?